wwwaylon/wwwaylon.github.io/archive/2024-11-2-reproduce.md

 </nav>

 <h2 id="reproducibility-made-simple">Reproducibility Made Simple</h2>
 As statisticians, our work often involves complex analyses with many steps, from data cleaning and visualization to statistical modeling and interpretation.
 Ensuring that these steps can be accurately replicated by others (or by ourselves in the future) is crucial.
 An .Rmd file integrates code, output, and narrative text in one cohesive document, providing a seamless way to reproduce analyses from start to finish.
-This feature is particularly valuable in fields like biostatistics, where robust, reproducible results directly impact public health and medical decision-making.

 When you use '.Rmd', anyone with access to your file (and data) can run the code and produce identical results.
 This guarantees that colleagues and reviewers can verify your findings and that your work remains accessible and interpretable over time.